jingyiwang1209/Survey/README.md

 # SurveyDog

-This web app is for collecting and visualize feedback from users' customers.
+This web app is for creating, sending surveys and collecting feedback from users' customers using React, React Router, React Redux, Redux, Express, MongoDB and etc.
-Learn more functions from the home page: https://warm-waters-76821.herokuapp.com/
+See more functions from the home page: https://warm-waters-76821.herokuapp.com/

 ## Getting Started